appdev-lessons/sinatra-exchange-rates/content.md

 ### Add the API access key

-Go to Canvas, retrieve the API key, and [store it securely](https://learn.firstdraft.com/lessons/52-storing-credentials-securely) so that you can access it in your `app.rb` file like:
+Follow the steps in the video above to get an API key, and [store it securely](https://learn.firstdraft.com/lessons/52-storing-credentials-securely) so that you can access it in your `app.rb` file like:

 ```ruby
 api_url = "https://api.exchangerate.host/list?access_key=#{ENV["EXCHANGE_RATE_KEY"]}"